 4. Choose an ideal size

 The size of a QR Code is very essential for its scannability.
-QR Codes are easily scannable with a smartphone.
-The smartphone’s camera has to read each and every module in order to decode the QR Code.
-And the quality of the camera varies widely depending upon the smartphone itself.
+QR Codes are easily scannable by a smartphone.
+The smartphone’s camera has to read each and every module to decode the QR Code.
+And the quality of the camera varies widely depending on the smartphone itself.

 So you must make your QR Code’s size large enough to be able to get scanned easily.
-And to ensure it, the ideal size of QR Code should be at least 1 x 1 inch, 2.5 x 2.5 cm, or 115 x 115 pixels (in width and height).
+To ensure it, the ideal size of a QR Code should be at least 1 x 1 inch, 2.5 x 2.5 cm, or 115 x 115 pixels (in width and height).

 5. Tracks its scanning activity